 Log in to view more of this content.
 If you don't have a web account why not register to gain access to more of the CIPD's resources.
 Please note that some of our resources are for members only.

-Effective communication is a vital part of developing transparency in organisations, especially in the context of damaged trust in business and the wider world of work following numerous corporate scandals.
+Effective communication is a vital part of developing transparency in organisations, especially in the wider context of political and economic uncertainty, as well as damaged trust in business following numerous corporate scandals.
 Clear and consistent internal messaging is also needed as the nature of organisations and their workforces continues to change, driven by factors including technology and diversity of employment contracts.
 Good employee communication will help people to understand their organisation’s purpose and strategy, identify with the organisation’s values, and develop a sense of belonging by understanding how their role contributes to the wider purpose.
 Workers are more likely to contribute more and feel committed if there’s a culture of open communication.

 A successful communication strategy depends on the full support of senior leaders.
 Rather than being a ‘top down’ exercise, there needs to be two-way and multi-directional dialogue, so that people have meaningful opportunities to feed their views upwards and discuss them with colleagues.
 This is central to developing more effective and agile organisations, through innovation and responding to operational issues.